Psychedelic Gnosis: Historical and Archetypal Perspectives

 Before the current “Renaissance,” the psychedelic counterculture of the 50s and 60s instigated a “revolution” with far-reaching social and political consequences.
 Moving beyond the narrowly scientific research, we will explore thematic continuities in the literature, music, and art of both psychedelic eras.
-Our reading list will include emerging voices in the contemporary scene, as well as classic works by authors including Leary, Grof, McKenna and others.
+Our reading list will include emerging voices in the contemporary scene, as well as classic works by authors including Huxley, Leary, McKenna and others.

 Widening our historical perspective still further to consider the employment of natural and synthetic entheogens in European alchemical, magical, and gnostic settings, we will find that a number of common themes in 20th and 21st century psychedelic literature have surprisingly archaic roots in the West, including the quest for a transmuting elixir, the awakening of the divine feminine, the discovery of an archetypal language, and more.